Belfast Marathon wins for Oumaarir & Woldemeskel

 Last updated on .From the section Athletics

-Morocco's Mohamed Oumaarir secured victory in the Belfast Marathon men's race while Shewaye Woldemeskel of Ethiopia was the women's winner.
+Morocco's Mohamed Oumaarir secured victory in the Belfast Marathon men's race while Shewaye Woldemeskel of Ethiopia won the women's event.

-Oumaarir crossed the finishing line in 2:22:54 and he was followed in by Welshman Adam Bowden in 2:23:26.
+Oumaarir crossed the finishing line in two hours 22 minutes 54 seconds and he was followed in by Welshman Adam Bowden in 2:23:26.

 Race favourite and 2017 winner Bernard Rotich clocked 2:26:03 in third.

-Woldemeskel eased to victory in 2:37:20, four minutes clear of local runner Gladys Ganiel with Ethiopia's Gadise Negasa third in 2:44:24.
+Woldemeskel eased to victory in 2:37:20, four minutes clear of local runner Gladys Ganiel.

 Commonwealth Games athlete Ganiel won the women's race last year but she was happy with her runner-up spot on Sunday in a time of 2:41:20.

-"It went really well - I was two minutes faster than last last year when I won," she said.
+"It went really well.
+I was two minutes faster than last last year when I won," she said.

 "I was happy with the way I paced it and I was able to pick people off in the second half of the race.